AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tips:**
-* Tags let you include extra details or keywords, such as “halal,” “cozy,” or “open late,” to help describe the restaurant better.
+* Tags let you include extra details or keywords, such as `halal`, `cozy`, or `open late` to help describe the restaurant better.
 * Multiple tags can be added by entering more `t/` and specifying additional tags.
 </box>